erica-corral/Whitakers-WORDS-API/README.md

 Code compiled from https://github.com/mk270/whitakers-words

-Hosted on Heroku, for use by the beautiful coffee practice apps.
+Hosted on Heroku, for use by the Erica Corral Apps Code used by permission of the original author.

 ## License
 WORDS, a Latin dictionary, by Colonel William Whitaker (USAF, Retired)